cosminadrianpopescu/azul/README.md

 In order to use them, you need to use the `require('azul').set_key_map` function instead of `vim.api.nvim_set_keymap` to set a keymap.
 The parameters are identical (see the example config provided).

+Sometimes (see the `zellij.lua` workflow config), you might want to build this modes as submode of another vim mode (like terminal).
+This might happen because you want to switch to panel mode (for example) from terminal mode, rather than passing through normal mode.
+In this case, you have to set the `base_mode` parameter in the options table when calling `require('azul').set_key_map`.
+See the `zellij.lua` file for an example.

 ### Nested mode operating